Timmythaw/ai-teacher-assistant/EMAIL_WORKFLOW_UPDATE_SUMMARY.md

 - ✅ `batch_students.html` - Email students in batch
 - ✅ `assessment_detail.html` - Email individual students

-All users now benefit from the preview/edit workflow, ensuring better control and safety when sending emails through the AI Teacher Assistant.
+All users now benefit from the preview/edit workflow, ensuring better control and safety when sending emails through the AI Teaching Companion.